 This political cartoon, circa 1886, uses the metaphor of washing to describe the cleansing of the Chinese from the U.S. At the bottom it reads, “The Chinese must go.”

-See also our set of vintage ads selling soap with depictions of African Americans as dirty.Lisa Wade is a professor at Occidental College.
+See also our set of vintage ads selling soap with depictions of African Americans as dirty.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.